pulp/pulpcore/docs/installation/instructions.rst

 Redis
 -----

-The Pulp tasking system runs on top of Redis.
-This can be on a different host or the same host that Pulp is running on.
+Pulp can use Redis to cache requests to the content app.
+This can be installed on a different host or the same host that Pulp is running on.

 To install Redis, refer to your package manager or the `Redis download docs <https://redis.io/download>`_.